fizzwidget/faction-friend/readme.txt

 TODO for rewrite
 - check limiting for paragon, can you earn rep past reward
-- BUG: (?) not counting potential right for some friendships, paragons? not limiting purchases?
 - BUG: (?)
 Undermine cartels with the same name as vanilla/cata goblin factions

-- content updates
-	- Battle for azeroth
-		- investigate whether warbound versions of island expedition quest rewards still appear when exalted
+- Battle for Azeroth: investigate whether warbound versions of island expedition quest rewards still appear when exalted
-	- ???
-	- profit!

 Remodeled from a fresh start for current WoW (11.x and The War Within), gaining efficiency, eliminating fragile dependencies, and using modern WoW UI infrastructure.
 Some benefits from the refurbishing:
 	- New WoW menu system eliminates a lot of custom code and avoids "action blocked because of an addon" errors.
 (Related: the "Show Reputation Pane" action in the reputation watch bar context menu is disabled during combat and shows a tooltip to explain this.)